jamesboston/tunalyzer/README.md

+## DISCONTINUED

+Development stopped.
+This software was made for a world before streaming music services were so ubiquitous.

 # Tunalyzer

 Analyze your iTunes library.
 Find out how many minutes you have listened to a song, an artist, an album, or a music